 Being convicted of grand theft can impact your life in many ways.
 You may be sentenced to prison, which could result in the loss of your job and home.
 The conviction stays on your criminal record, which could inhibit your ability to find a job.
 Many employers will not hire someone convicted of theft regardless of the circumstances.

 A repeat offender with prior convictions of theft or grand theft will likely suffer more severe consequences if they are convicted of subsequent charges of grand theft.
 They may be punished with a longer prison term.
 It’s important to contact an attorney immediately if you are charged with grand theft so the attorney can mount a defense for you.
-Webb Law can help if you have been charged with larceny or grand theft in Maine.
+The Webb Law Office can help if you have been charged with larceny or grand theft in southern Maine.
+With offices in Portland and Saco, we cover all parts of Maine from Augusta, ME and south of there.

 A person does not actually have to benefit from the theft to be charged.
 You do not have to be in possession of the stolen item or have had possession of the stolen item to be convicted of grand theft.
 It’s also not a defense to intend to return the property to the owner.
 As in the example above, the teenagers may have intended to return the stolen vehicle to their neighbor, but that would not provide an accurate defense for their case.